Andrei Dumitraș

-Andrei Ioan Dumitraș (born 23 January 1988) is a Romanian professional footballer who plays as a right back or centre back for Liga III club Bucovina Rădăuți.
+Andrei Ioan Dumitraș (born 23 January 1988) is a Romanian former professional footballer who played as a defender, currently asssistant coach and fitness coach at Liga II club FC Bacău.

 Club career

 Dumitraș started his football career in 2005, playing for Laminorul Roman in the Romanian Liga II.
 After that, he moved to Ceahlăul Piatra Neamţ.

 Ceahlăul Piatra Neamț

 In January 2010, Dumitraş was sold to Ceahlăul Piatra Neamţ.
 Here became an important player, and in second part of 2011–12 season, he was named captain of the team.

 Steaua București

 On 22 May 2012, he signed a 5-year contract with Steaua București who paid €350,000 for his services.
 He made his debut for the club on 23 July 2012, in a 1–0 win with Concordia Chiajna.
 On 30 August 2012, he scored one goal for Steaua in a 3-0 victory against FK Ekranas, in UEFA Europa League 2012-13 qualifiers.

 On 19 December 2012, Dumitraș signed a 5-year deal with his former club, Ceahlăul Piatra Neamț.
 In January 2015, Dumitraș was transferred to Universitatea Craiova for an undisclosed fee.